lucks-13/E-commerce-Customer-Purchase-Prediction/README.md

 # E-commerce Customer Purchase Prediction
-his Notebook predicts Customer Purchase pattern based on online shoppers intention dataset.
+This Notebook predicts Customer Purchase pattern based on online shoppers intention dataset.

 # How to Open this Project
 Check this video to run all my project: